The Bogota Open tennis tournament is played on outdoor red clay courts at the Country Club de Bogota in Colombia.

 Dates

-The 2023 ATP Orleans Challenger will be held at the Country Club de Bogota from the 25th of September to the 1st of October 2023.
+The 2023 Bogota ATP Challenger was held at the Country Club de Bogota from the 25th of September to the 1st of October 2023.

-The 2023 tennis tournament will be played in the same week as the tennis tournaments in, Astana, Beijing, Braga, Charleston, Orleans, and Tokyo.
+The 2023 tennis tournament was played in the same week as the tennis tournaments in, Astana, Beijing, Braga, Charleston, Orleans, and Tokyo.

 Players

-The player entry list for the 2023 tournament in Bogota has not yet been released but below is a selection of players who are expected to play in the singles in 2023.
+The player entry list for the 2023 tournament in Bogota has now been released and below is a selection of players who participated in the singles in 2023.

 - Alejandro Tabilo